Michael Rothgang’s homepage

 Research interests

-I am interested in equivariant transversality problems using holomorphic curve techniques.
-I’m investigating closed holomorphic curves in symplectic $G$-manifolds — i.e., given a symplectic manifold with a $G$-action via symplectomorphisms, study curves with respect to generic $G$-equivariant compatible almost complex structures.
+In my PhD thesis, I study the moduli space of equivariant closed holomorphic curves: given a symplectic manifold with a symplectic action, I analyse holomorphic curves with respect to generic equivariant compatible almost complex structures.
 This leads to new challenges (after all, the standard approach to showing transversality requires genericity, which is generally incompatible with prescribing additional symmetries).
 Generalising this to compact Lie groups and to punctured holomorphic curves is work in progress.

 Recently, I have become interested in formalized mathematics, especially the Lean theorem prover and mathlib.
 I have formalised the reduction of Sard's theorem to normed spaces; the normed space version itself is active work in progress.
 A number of pre-requisites and related results have already been incorporated into mathlib; I anticipate that all results will eventually end up there.
 A detailed list of my contributions can be found here.